microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 ## EXAMPLES

 ### Example 1: Get all groups

-This example demonstrates how to retrieve all groups from Microsoft Entra ID.

 ```powershell
 PS C:\> Get-EntraBetaMSGroup
 ```
 ```output
 DisplayName                         Id                                   MailNickname                     Description
 -----------                         --                                   ------------                     -----------
 Ask HR                              056b2531-005e-4f3e-be78-01a71ea30a04 askhr